 redVersion: ... cli: ... batches: - inputs: ... outputs: ... - inputs: ... outputs: ... container: ... execution: ...

 RED provides are generic way to include settings for container engines, such that CC or other tools can implement different engines.
-Curious Containers is built around Docker and its supported implementations can be found in the RED Container Engines documenation.
+Curious Containers currently only supports Docker as a RED Container Engine.

 container keyword, you have to provide the